Getting started with the CPP SDK

 Global variables

 The initial segment of the user.cpp file is dedicated to the declaration of global variables.
-All global variables (of type int, unsigned int, or float) in user.cpp will be available in the monitoring software Cockpit (later introduced in the suggested further readings), as probes or tunable parameters.
-This enables real-time scoping and modification of these variables during converter operation.
+All global variables (of type int, unsigned int, or float) will be available in Cockpit during run time.
+For the buck converter example, the following variables are instantiated, specifically for this purpose.

 Global variables to get started with the CPP SDK